Learn Chinese, Math, English ELA online with WuKong Education!

 Response“幸会” (xìng huì) or “我也很高兴见到您” (wǒ yě hěn gāoxìng jiàn dào nín) – “Nice to meet you too.”

-The Significance of “You Good” in Chinese Culture
+The Importance of Mutual Greetings in Chinese Culture

 Tips for Responding to “Nǐ Hǎo” (You Good) in Mandarin Chinese?